Sarahbee118/COM110_Final/README.txt

+This is the final project of the Intro To Computer Sciences Class (COM110) At Connecticut College

-Bee Rigg and Safa Farooqui
+Sarah Rigg and Safa Farooqui

 Snakes and Ladders